Kentico/xperience-by-kentico-k13ecommerce/README.md

 ## Description

-This integration is primary intended for a existing Kentico 13 (KX 13) E-Commerce projects to enable them migrate to new Xperience By Kentico (XbyK) and still use the KX 13 E-Commerce functionality.\
+This integration is primary intended for existing Kentico 13 (KX 13) E-Commerce projects to enable them to migrate to new Xperience By Kentico (XbyK) and still use KX 13 E-Commerce functionality.\
-It can also be used as a basis for new projects where E-Commerce data will be stored on the KX 13, but further development is necessary to achieve this goal.
+It can also be used as a basis for new projects where E-Commerce data will be stored on KX 13, but further development is necessary to achieve this goal.

 This solution covers several scenarios according to the complexity of integration between XByK and KX 13:

 ### Product listing widget
-- We recommend to use this widget for simple scenarios like Landing page offers etc.
+- We recommend to use this widget for simple scenarios such as Landing page offers, etc.
 - [Product listing widget example](./examples/DancingGoat-K13Ecommerce/Components/Widgets/Store/ProductListWidget/StoreProductListWidgetViewComponent.cs)
 is located in [Dancing Goat XbyK example project](./examples/DancingGoat-K13Ecommerce).
-- The widget is used to display products directly from the KX 13, purchase itself still takes place on Kentico 13.
+- The widget is used to display products directly from KX 13, purchase itself still takes place on Kentico 13.
-- The widget has a couple properties based on [Store property selector](./src/Kentico.Xperience.K13Ecommerce/Components/FormComponents/KenticoStorePropertySelector/KenticoStorePropertySelectorComponent.cs) which enable to display products for given category, culture and currency.
+- The widget has a couple of properties based on the [Store property selector](./src/Kentico.Xperience.K13Ecommerce/Components/FormComponents/KenticoStorePropertySelector/KenticoStorePropertySelectorComponent.cs) which enable to display products for given category, culture and currency.

 ![Product listing widget](./images/screenshots/product_listing_widget.png "Product listing widget")
 ### Full scale e-commerce solution
-  - We recommend it to use it for possible partial migration of existing e-commerce projects from KX 13 to XbyK.
+  - We recommend to use for possible partial migration of existing e-commerce projects from KX 13 to XbyK.
   - Product data (with variants and images) are [synchronized to Content hub](./docs/Usage-Guide.md#products-synchronization) (can be [turned off](./Usage-Guide.md#setup-1)).
     ![Products in content hub](./images/screenshots/products_content_hub.png "Products in content hub")
-  - Product listing, detail and checkout process is placed on XbyK (shopping cart is saved and calculated still on KX 13).
+  - Product listing, detail and checkout process are placed on XbyK (shopping cart is saved and calculated still on KX 13).
     ![Cart content](./images/screenshots/cart_content.png "Cart content")
-  - Orders are created from cart and order related data are saved on KX 13 side.
+  - Orders are created from cart, order related data are saved on KX 13 side.
-  - Linking products to categories in Pages channels needs to be done manually from Content hub.
+  - Linking products to categories in Pages channels need to be done manually from Content hub.
     Page types are prepared to CI restore, details info in [this section of User Guide](./docs/Usage-Guide.md#dancing-goat-example---setup).
     ![Store pages](./images/screenshots/store_pages.png "Store pages")
-  - [Sample XbyK Dancing Goat site](./examples/DancingGoat-K13Ecommerce) implements store functionality and can be used as a example how to migrate existing e-commerce projects to new XbyK.
+  - [Sample XbyK Dancing Goat site](./examples/DancingGoat-K13Ecommerce) implements store functionality and can be used as an example of migration of existing e-commerce projects to new XbyK.

-  There are a couple of services which cover this actions:
+  There are a couple of services which cover these actions:
   - Listing products based on parameters, product categories, prices and inventory
   - Actions with shopping cart, changing currency and order creation
   - Listing of orders (currently suitable for implementing listing orders in administration, not in My account)